 3. Meibomian Gland Dysfunction (MGD)

-This is the primary form of Posterior blepharitis and is arguably the most common cause of dry eye worldwide.
+This is the primary form of Posterior blepharitis and a common cause of evaporative dry eye; prevalence varies by study and population.

 The meibomian glands line the inner eyelid.
 In MGD, the oil they produce thickens (like toothpaste), clogging the gland openings.

 - Key Signs: Capped or plugged oil glands along the waterline.
-When pressed, cloudy or thick yellow paste comes out instead of clear oil.
+Gland expression may yield cloudy or thickened oil rather than clear oil; appearance varies and should be assessed by a clinician.

 - Symptoms: Tears evaporate quickly, causing burning and "tired eyes," especially when using computers.